The Intermediate Mass Black Hole in Omega Centauri: Constraints on Accretion from JWST: Discussion

 Figure \ref{fig:IMBH_SEDs} shows model IMBH SEDs calculated for $M_{\rm{BH}}=8,200M_{\odot}$ and several $\dot{m}_0$ values.
 The three bottom curves correspond to the three density contours shown in Figure \ref{fig:m_mdot}, where Equation \ref{eq:mdot} is used to relate $\dot{m}_0$ and $n$.
 Figure \ref{fig:IMBH_SEDs} also shows representative spectra of galaxies and AGN, as well as spectra of low mass dwarf stars which are abundant in $\omega$ Cen.
 The HST and JWST bands that we used for building the CMDs are shown by vertical shaded bands together with the completeness and detection limits discussed in Section \ref{upper limits}.

-We briefly discuss previous limits on the IMBH mass imposed by other constraints on its emission. \cite{haggard_deep_2013} used a limit on the observed X-ray flux to constrain the IMBH mass to be below $M_{BH}\lesssim (3.7-5.3)\times 10^3M_{\odot}$, or, even $M_{BH}\lesssim (120-200)\times 10^3M_{\odot}$, depending on different assumptions about accretion (radiative) efficiencies, which differ from our direct approach to calculating the IMBH SED. \cite{tremou_maveric_2018} reported an upper limit of $M_{BH}<\qty{1000}{M_\odot}$ based on radio observations with ATCA, which is nearly an order of magnitude lower than what follows from the radiative model we use.
-Their calculations rely on the fundamental plane of BH activity, which relates $M_{BH}$, X-ray, and radio luminosity.
-The X-ray luminosity is then related to $M_{BH}$ using empirical measurements of the radiative efficiency and accretion rate of low-luminosity AGN.
-Compared to these previous works, our analysis uses the radiative model presented in P+21 to calculate the IMBH spectrum and infer limits on its mass, while still relying on some assumptions about the intracluster medium, which is used to calculate the mass accretion rate.
+We briefly discuss previous limits on the IMBH mass and radiative efficiency imposed by other constraints on its emission. \cite{haggard_deep_2013} used a limit on the observed X-ray flux to constrain the IMBH mass to be below $M_{BH}\lesssim (3.7-5.3)\times 10^3M_{\odot}$, or, even $M_{BH}\lesssim (120-200)\times 10^3M_{\odot}$, depending on different assumptions about radiative efficiencies, which differ from our direct approach to calculating the IMBH SED. \cite{tremou_maveric_2018} reported an upper limit of $M_{BH}<\qty{1000}{M_\odot}$ based on radio observations with ATCA, which is nearly an order of magnitude lower than what follows from the radiative model we use.
+Their calculations rely on the empirical relationship known as the fundamental plane of BH activity, which relates $M_{BH}$, X-ray, and radio luminosity, in the form presented in \cite{miller-jones_absence_2012,plotkin_using_2012}.
+The relationship has a large scatter \citep{gultekin_fundamental_2019} which also translates into a large uncertainty on the radiative efficiency \citep[][which refers to it as "accretion efficiency"]{mahida_no_2025}.
+Compared to these works, our analysis uses the radiative model presented in P+21 to calculate the IMBH spectrum and infer limits on its mass, while still relying on some assumptions about the intracluster medium, which is used to calculate the mass accretion rate.
+Additionally, the P+21 model explicitly accounts for mass outflow $\zeta^p$ (in Equation \ref{eq:mdot}), with our chosen value of $p=0.3$ corresponding to $\sim 0.2\%$ of the accreted matter at the Bondi radius reaching the Schwarzschild radius.
+Other works, including \cite{mahida_no_2025} and one approach discussed in \cite{haggard_deep_2013}, assumed a simple mass accretion rate of 3\% of the Bondi rate without outflows.